-Updated: Apr 23, 2019
+Updated: Apr 10, 2022

 Every website is different.
-Some are big, some are small, there are those in between, and those websites all began at varying points in time.
-The SEO required for a little microsite founded in 2018 is different to the requirements of an extensive eCommerce website started three or four years ago.
+Some are big, some are small, there are those in between, and those websites all began at varying times.
+The small business SEO strategy required for a small microsite founded in 2018 differs from the requirements of an extensive eCommerce website design that started three or four years ago.

 What Is Search Engine Optimisation?

-You should also consider the overall usability of your site as part of the SEO process because an easy to use website retains visitors, reduce bounce rate and increases session time all of which may contribute to your ranking position today but definitely will in the future.
+You should also consider the overall usability of your site as part of the SEO process because an easy to use website retains visitors, reduces bounce rate and increases session time.
+All of which may contribute to your search results today but definitely will in the future.

 White Hat v Black Hat SEO